 The EPOQUE data type is used only in the FRS_EPOQUE_VECTOR (section 2.2.1.4.2).
-The FRS_EPOQUE_VECTOR is not used in the currently existing protocol versions 0x00050000 and 0x00050002.
+The FRS_EPOQUE_VECTOR is not used in protocol versions 0x00050000 and 0x00050002.
 However, proper MIDL marshaling of the parameters that are passed over the wire depends upon the type information provided by the MIDL.
 Therefore, these redundant type definitions are included here.